A Royal Ritual in a Glass: The Queen’s Gin and Dubonnet

 - Sep 22

-- 2 min read
+- 3 min read

 Forget champagne.
 The Queen’s daily drink of choice was far more mischievous.
 Long before lunch, Her Majesty was known to sip a simple but distinctive serve: gin and Dubonnet over ice with a slice of lemon.
-It was a quiet ritual that became legendary, a very British aperitif that combined strength, sweetness and just enough ceremony.
+It was a quiet ritual that became legendary, a very British aperitif that combined strength, sweetness, and just enough ceremony.

-The Queen’s Daily Drink
+The Queen’s Daily Drink: A Sip of Tradition

 Why Dubonnet Became Hard to Find

-Lillet Rouge – a French aperitif with sweet, herbal depth.
+Lillet Rouge – A French aperitif with sweet, herbal depth.

 All are worthy substitutes, but none capture the exact spirit of the Queen’s favourite serve.
+They may offer a taste of nostalgia, but let’s be honest—they’re not the same.

 G&D — The Queen’s Cocktail, Bottled for Today